-The conditions imposed in decisions concerning export licences are based on the guidelines agreed in the NSG (see section 3.3).
+The conditions imposed in decisions concerning export licences are based on the guidelines agreed within the Nuclear Suppliers Group (NSG) (see section 3.3).
 The guidelines include obtaining certain specified assurances from the government of the recipient country before a licence to export can be granted.
-These assurances shall state that the items are not use for nuclear weapons or nuclear explosive devices, that the IAEA has full safeguarding rights in the country and that nuclear material in the country has adequate physical protection.
+These assurances shall state that the items are not intended for nuclear weapons or nuclear explosive devices, that the IAEA has full safeguarding rights in the country and that nuclear material in the country has adequate physical protection.
 In addition, there must be a guarantee that re-exportation will not take place without corresponding assurances.
-The SSM is tasked by the Government with obtaining these assurances from the government of the country in receipt of exports of nuclear technology, as well as with drawing up and submitting Swedish assurances to exporting countries when Sweden imports such nuclear material.
+The SSM is tasked by the Government to collect these assurances from the government of the country in receipt of exports of nuclear technology, as well as with drawing up and submitting Swedish assurances to exporting countries when Sweden imports such nuclear material.
 However, in the case of initial transactions, the Ministry for Foreign Affairs obtains the assurances for exports or provides assurances for imports.

-All EU Member States take part in the European Atomic Energy Community (via the Euratom Treaty), one purpose of which is to establish a common market for special materials and equipment in the field of nuclear energy and to guarantee that nuclear material is not used for anything other than its intended purpose.
-All the EU Member States have also ratified the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and have concluded safeguards agreements with the IAEA with associated additional protocols.
+All EU Member States are also, via the Euratom Treaty, members of the European Atomic Energy Community, the purpose of which is to, for example, establish a common market for special materials and equipment in the field of nuclear energy, and to guarantee that nuclear material is not used for anything other than its intended purpose.
+All EU Member States have also ratified the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and have entered into control agreements with the IAEA with associated additional protocols.
 The Government is of the opinion that the existing licensing procedure for trade within the EU, in accordance with the Dual-Use Regulation and the commitments of the Member States within the scope of Euratom, normally provides sufficient safeguards in the transfer of nuclear material and nuclear technologies between EU Member States and are in accordance with the NSG Guidelines.

-Within the scope of the Euratom Treaty, the EU has the right to enter into agreements with third countries.
-Bilateral agreements on the peaceful use of nuclear energy have been entered into with Australia, Canada, Japan, Ukraine, the United States and Uzbekistan.
-There is an equivalent agreement between the EU and South Africa, but this had not yet entered into force in 2020.
-At the end of 2020, a Euratom agreement was also drawn up with the United Kingdom since after 31 December 2020 the country became a third country in relation to the EU and its legal system.
-The agreement is a comprehensive cooperation agreement between Euratom and the United Kingdom, and deals with each party's international obligations including export controls.
+The European Atomic Energy Community is authorised under the Euratom Treaty to enter into agreements with third countries.
+Bilateral agreements on the peaceful use of nuclear energy have been entered into with Australia, Canada, Japan, Kazakhstan, Ukraine, the United States, the United Kingdom and Uzbekistan.
+There is an equivalent agreement between Euratom and South Africa, but this had not yet entered into force in 2021.